Why This Matters

 Currency Considerations

-- Currency risk management through hedging, local sourcing, or pricing in stable currencies becomes essential
+- Currency risk management through hedging, local sourcing, or pricing in stable currencies becomes essential for firms with significant international revenue.

 Dumping

-- Selling abroad below domestic prices or below cost—often to gain market share or offload excess inventory
+- Selling abroad below domestic prices or below cost.
+Firms sometimes do this to gain market share or offload excess inventory.

-- Legal and reputational risks make this a dangerous long-term strategy despite short-term competitive gains
+- Legal and reputational risks make this a dangerous long-term strategy despite short-term competitive gains.

 Gray Market Pricing

-- Undermines official distribution and erodes brand control when products flow from low-price to high-price markets
+- Undermines official distribution and erodes brand control when products flow from low-price to high-price markets.

-Compare: Dumping vs. gray markets—both involve price discrepancies across borders, but dumping is a firm's deliberate strategy while gray markets emerge from arbitrage by third parties.
+Compare: Dumping vs. gray markets: both involve price discrepancies across borders, but dumping is a firm's deliberate strategy while gray markets emerge from arbitrage by third parties.
 Both create regulatory and competitive headaches.

 Quick Reference Table